 Login with passwords

-Transmit supports authenticating users with a username (or email) and password, which allows migrating customers from passwords to a passwordless solution.
-For example, you can provide your customers with a temporary password to use for their first login to Transmit.
+Mosaic supports authenticating users with a username (or email) and password, which allows migrating customers from passwords to a passwordless solution.
+For example, you can provide your customers with a temporary password to use for their first login to Mosaic.
 They can then set their own password to use for subsequent logins.
 You can allow them to reset a forgotten password via email or SMS flows, or to change their password upon expiration or whenever needed.

 Step 1: Create redirect URI

 Create the redirect endpoint that will receive an authorization code when users login with their username and password.
 This code will later be exchanged for an ID and access token.
 The redirect URI should accept code as a query parameter.
-For example, if https://domain.com/verify is your redirect URI, then Transmit will redirect to https://domain.com/verify?code=123abc.
+For example, if https://domain.com/verify is your redirect URI, then Mosaic will redirect to https://domain.com/verify?code=123abc.

 Step 2: Add redirect URI to app